graphhopper/directions-api/route-optimization.md

 ```

-In the vehicle type you can specify three important features of your vehicles: profile, capacity and speed factor.
+In the vehicle type you can specify four important features of your vehicles: profile, capacity, speed factor and service time factor.
 The profile indicates whether your vehicle is actually an person moving by `foot`,
 whether it is a `car`, a `motorcycle`, a `bike`, a `mtb`, a `racingbike`, a `small_truck`, a `bus` or a `truck`.
 See [here](./supported-vehicle-profiles.md) for the details about the vehicle profiles.

 The capacity indicates how much freight can be loaded into the vehicle.
 You can specify multiple capacity dimensions as shown below.